Madhuril-Bhaskar/Real-time-Parking-Detection-and-Reservation/README.md

-# Real-time Parking Detection and Reservation
+# ParkEase | Real-time Parking Detection and Reservation

 This repository contains the implementation of a **Real-time Parking Detection and Reservation System** using **YOLOv8**, **Flask**, **MongoDB**, and various hardware integrations.
 The system provides users with real-time parking slot detection and a seamless reservation experience.